 Harvesting is in early to mid-Autumn, with excellent yields of up to 700 grams per m2.

 Tip: check our feminized Durban Poison strain seeds

 Taste, smell and effects of Durban Poison

-The scent of Durban Poison is reminiscent of pine and it tastes of liquorice and anise, with sweet, spicy, and citrus notes.
+The scent of Durban Poison is reminiscent of pine, and it tastes of licorice and anise, with sweet, spicy, and citrus notes.
 With its Sativa heritage and a THC content of up to 15%, Durban Poison gives a positive, pleasant high, improving focus and giving a long-lasting boost to creativity.
-It is a great choice for social occasions but can also be useful to consume when you need to focus on a task.
+It is a great choice for social occasions, but can also be useful to consume when you need to focus on a task.